Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 650 Ti should perform just a bit faster than the GeForce GTX 750 in general. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti should in theory perform just a bit faster than the GeForce GTX 750 overall. (explain)

-Texel RateThe GeForce GTX 650 Ti is quite a bit (about 82%) more effective at AF than the GeForce GTX 750. (explain)
+Texel RateThe GeForce GTX 650 Ti is quite a bit (about 82%) more effective at anisotropic filtering than the GeForce GTX 750. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 750 is a better choice, but not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 750 is the winner, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison